-There are certain scenarios where an investor can live in an investment property, but it’s important to be wary of the rules and regulations before doing so.
+There are certain scenarios where an investor can end up living in an investment property.
+It’s important to be wary of the rules and regulations before doing so.
 How a property is defined for tax purposes will affect the deductions you can claim.

 Tax implications when living in your investment property

 If you decide to move into an investment property and it becomes your primary place of residence (PPOR), meaning the place where you predominantly reside, you’ll need to declare this for tax purposes.

 You’ll no longer be eligible to claim tax deductions for property expenses like the interest on a home loan, council rates, land taxes and repairs and maintenance.
 It will also eliminate any property depreciation deductions you were previously entitled to claim.

 Renting out part of a primary place of residence